 The war reached a stalemate, with neither side fully capable of defeating the other.
 On August 22, 1996, Russian Gen. Lebed and Chechen President Aslan Maskhadov, who replaced Dudayev following his assassination by Russian forces in April 1996, negotiated the Khasav-Yurt Accord, which stipulated that the Russian military should withdraw from the Chechen territory.
 However the terms of Chechen independence were not discussed.
 What followed was a period of de facto independence followed from 1996 – 1999, when war with Russian began again.

-We coded this case as ending as the conflict reached a stalemate and domestic moderating forces (both Chechen and Russian) opted for a mediated agreement.
+We coded this case as ending as through a strategic shift, as the conflict reached a stalemate and domestic moderating forces (both Chechen and Russian) opted for a mediated agreement.
 We further note that there were multiple victim groups, both Russian and Chechen civilians.

 Ethno-Caucuses.
 (Ethnic-demography of the Caucuses) http://www.ethno-kavkaz.narod.ru/rnchechenia.html